 This press release is brought to you by the European Commission.

-For More information, full press release, and background material please refer to the European Commission link above.
+For more information and the full press release please refer to the link above.